polius/meteornext-docs/docs/guides/deployments.md

 **Start execution**

-Turn on this option to start the execution just after creating the deploy.
-If you want to create the deploy but to execute it later, do not toggle this checkbox.
+Turn on this option to start the execution just after creating the deployment.
+If you want to create the deployment but to execute it later, do not toggle this checkbox.

 ## Pro